-- Make sure that they know their health history (allergies, current medications, and family history)
+- Make sure your student knows their health history (allergies, current medications, and family history).

-- Know if your student is evaluated in our health center and if a higher level of care is needed, staff will make sure an appropriate referral will be made.
+- If your student is evaluated in our health center and a higher level of care is needed, staff will make an appropriate referral.

-- Each student with special needs is welcomed to speak with staff in Health and Counseling Services to discuss needs and how they can be accommodated.
+- Each student with special needs is welcome to speak with staff in Health and Counseling Services to discuss needs and how they can be accommodated.

 - Health and Counseling Services is accessible to all students by steps or elevator.